gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Text/README.md

 `StringBuilder.AppendJoin` is a method that appeared in later versions of .NET platform.
 Gapochenko.FX provides a corresponding polyfill that can be used in code targeting older .NET versions.

+The benefit of this method is that it combines `string.Join` and `StringBuilder.Append` operations into one method using the underlying efficiency of `StringBuilder`.

 ## Usage

 `Gapotchenko.FX.Text` module is available as a [NuGet package](https://nuget.org/packages/Gapotchenko.FX.Text):